Octavia the Younger: Breakdown

 The alliance was severely tested by Antony's abandonment of Octavia and their children in favor of his former lover Queen Cleopatra VII of Egypt (Antony and Cleopatra had met in 41 BC, an interaction that resulted in Cleopatra bearing twins, Alexander Helios, a boy, and Cleopatra Selene, a girl).
 After 36 BC, Octavia returned to Rome with the daughters of her second marriage.
 On several occasions she acted as a political advisor and negotiator between her husband and brother.
-For example, in the spring of 37 BC, while pregnant with her daughter Antonia Minor, she was considered essential to an arms deal held at Tarentum, in which Antony and Augustus agreed to aid each other in their Parthian and Sicilian campaigns.
+For example, in early 37 BC, while pregnant with her daughter Antonia Minor, she was considered essential to an arms deal held at Tarentum, in which Antony and Augustus agreed to aid each other in their Parthian and Sicilian campaigns.
 She had won over her brother's advisers Agrippa and Maecenas and convinced him to renew their alliance.
 She was hailed as a "marvel of womankind".

-In 35 BC, after Antony suffered a disastrous campaign in Parthia, she brought fresh troops, provisions, and funds to Athens.
+In 35 BC, after Antony suffered a disastrous campaign in Parthia, Octavia brought fresh troops, provisions, and funds to Athens.
 There Antony had left a letter for her, instructing her to go no further.
-Mark Antony divorced Octavia in late 33 BC.
-In 33, Antony sent men to eject her from his house in Rome.
-She became sole caretaker of their children, except for Antyllus who was already with his father in the East.
-After Antony's suicide in 30 BC, her brother executed Antyllus but allowed Octavia to raise Antony's younger son Iullus by Fulvia as well as his children by Cleopatra (the two sons Alexander Helios and Ptolemy Philadelphus, and one daughter, Cleopatra Selene II).
+Antony divorced Octavia in late 33 BC.
+In 33, he sent men to eject her from his house in Rome.
+She became sole caretaker of their children, except for Antyllus, who was already with his father in the East.
+After Antony's suicide in 30 BC, her brother executed Antyllus but allowed Octavia to raise Antony's younger son Iullus by Fulvia as well as his children by Cleopatra (Alexander Helios, Cleopatra Selene, and Ptolemy Philadelphus).